 So David and all the house of Israel brought up the ark of the Lord with shouting and with the sound of the trumpet.
 (2 Samuel 6:15, N.K.J.V.)

 David had a God-approved plan to make the city of Jerusalem not only the capital city of Israel but also its spiritual center.
-To accomplish that he needed to get the Ark of the Covenant moved into Jerusalem from its sitting location in the home of a man named Abinadab (1 Samuel 7:1).
+To accomplish that, he needed to get the Ark of the Covenant moved into Jerusalem from its sitting location in the home of a man named Abinadab (1 Samuel 7:1).
 Abinadab lived at a place called Baale Judah (also known as Kirjath Jearim), and the Ark had been stationed in his home for approximately twenty years, with his son Eleazar serving as a priest (1 Samuel 7:2).

-To accomplish the move, David assembled 30,000 of the choicest men in Israel, including some priests, and led the grand procession to Abinadab’s home to fetch the Ark (2 Samuel 6:1-2; 1 Chronicles 13:1-6).
+David assembled 30,000 of the choicest men in Israel, including some priests, and led the grand procession to Abinadab’s home to fetch the Ark (2 Samuel 6:1-2; 1 Chronicles 13:1-6).
 He also had a beautiful cart built upon which the Ark would sit as it was transported to Jerusalem (2 Samuel 6:3-4; 1 Chronicles 13:7).
-All seemed well as the Ark was removed from Abinadab’s home and loaded onto the cart, and soon the procession was making its way up the road to Jerusalem, with David and scores of other musicians playing worship music on a wide assortment of instruments (2 Samuel 6:5; 1 Chronicles 13:8)).
+All seemed well as the Ark was removed from Abinadab’s home and loaded onto the cart, and soon the procession was making its way up the road to Jerusalem, with David and scores of other musicians playing worship music on an assortment of instruments (2 Samuel 6:5; 1 Chronicles 13:8)).
 Two of Abinadab’s descendants, Uzzah and Ahio, drove the cart, which was pulled by oxen (2 Samuel 6:3; 1 Chronicles 13:7).

 But then suddenly and without warning tragedy struck.
 As the procession approached a site known as Nachon’s (Chidon’s) threshing floor, the oxen that were pulling the cart stumbled, and Uzzah instinctively reached back and took hold of the Ark to steady it (2 Samuel 6:6; 1 Chronicles 13:9).
 While that might have seemed like a logical thing to do, as soon as Uzzah touched the Ark God became angry and struck him dead (2 Samuel 6:7; 1 Chronicles 13:10).